-The City of Wilsonville is also accepting grant applications for local tourism projects that have an ability to increase tourism activity.
-In partnership with Clackamas County Tourism, up to $20,000 is available for projects that can a) increase overnight lodging stays within the County, b) bring visitors into communities from greater than 50 miles away to shop, dine, recreate, take in arts or cultural offerings, or visit heritage sites, or c) entice visitors to “linger longer.”
+The City of Wilsonville is also accepting grant applications for local projects that have an ability to increase tourism activity.
+In partnership with Oregon's Mt.
+Hood Territory, up to $20,000 is available.

 Funding for the Clackamas County Tourism-Community Partnership Program (CPP) grants comes from the County’s 6% transient room tax paid by overnight lodging visitors.

 **Eligible projects must take place within Clackamas County**